-The current areas of research by the materials science faculty include a wide variety of nontraditional materials, many far removed from their equilibrium thermodynamic states.
-Examples of such materials include metallic glasses, metal-matrix composites, energy-storage materials, nanostructured materials, and materials for photovoltaics and electronic devices.
-The physical characteristics of interest span a wide range of mechanical, thermodynamic, electrical, magnetic, and electrochemical properties.
-Materials science is a cross-disciplinary field, and students in the materials science option can perform their thesis research with a supervisor or co-supervisor in a different option at Caltech.
+The current areas of research by the materials science faculty include a broad range of materials, some far removed from their equilibrium thermodynamic states.
+Examples of such materials include metallic glasses, thin films, two-dimensional solids, quantum materials, porous and architected solids, energy-storage materials, nanostructured materials, and materials for photovoltaics and electronic devices.
+The physical characteristics of interest span a wide range of mechanical, thermodynamic, electrical, magnetic and electrochemical properties.

-Research by the faculty, graduate students, and advanced undergraduates is conducted in the W.M.
-Keck Laboratory, the Steele Laboratory, and frequently in the Kavli Nanoscience Institute (KNI), located in the subbasement of the Steele building.
-Microfabrication facilities in the KNI include standard thin-film deposition techniques, a lithography bay, and an etch bay, as well as an electron-beam and laser writers and a suite of nanocharacterization tools, such as focused ion beams (FIB), scanning electron microscopes (SEM), a nanoprobe, and a transmission electron microscope (TEM).
-Material-preparation facilities include equipment for physical vapor deposition under ultra-high vacuum conditions, arc melting, induction melting, casting, rapid solidification, processing of ceramic powders, and high-energy ball milling.
+Research by the faculty, graduate students, and advanced under-graduates is conducted in the W. M. Keck Laboratory, the Steele Laboratory, and frequently in the Kayli Nanoscience Institute (KNI). located in the subbasement of the Steele building.
+Microfabrication facilities in the KNI include standard thin-film deposition techniques, a lithography bay, and an etch bay, as well as an electron-beam and laser writers and a suite of nanocharacterization tools, such as focused ion beams (FIB), scanning electron micro-scopes (SEM), a nanoprobe, and a transmission electron microscope (TEM).
+Material-preparation facilities include equipment for additive manufacturing, physical vapor deposition under ultra-high vacuum conditions, arc melting, induction melting, casting, rapid solidification, processing of ceramic powders, and high-energy ball milling.
 Facilities for the characterization of materials include X-ray powder diffractometers with position-sensitive detectors, and a transmission electron microscopy facility has been built around an FEI Tecnai TF30 300-keV instrument with high resolution and analytical capabilities.
-More specialized instruments include impedance spectrometers for transport and dielectric measurements, Mössbauer spectrometers, differential scanning calorimeters and differential thermal analyzers, thermogravimetric analyzers, gas adsorption analyzers, and several test systems for the measurement of mechanical properties.
-In addition to the general-use equipment within materials science, a wide range of mechanical and microstructural characterization facilities are available elsewhere at Caltech including a scanning electron microscope with electron backscatter detectors, mechanical testers, nanoindenters, an in-situ mechanical deformation instrument, SEMentor, AFM, electrochemical instrumentation, and an electrical probe tester.
+More specialized instruments include impedance spectrometers for transport and dielectric measurements.
+Mössbauer spectrometers, differential scanning calorimeters and differential thermal analyzers, thermogravimetric analyzers, gas adsorption analyzers, and several test systems for the measurement of mechanical properties.
+In addition to the general-use equipment within materials science, a wide range of mechanical and microstructural characterization facilities are available elsewhere at Caltech including a scanning electron microscope with electron backscatter detectors, mechanical testing machines, nanoindenters, an in-situ mechanical deformation instrument, AFM, electrochemical instrumentation, and an electrical probe tester.